mbencherif/listen2me/README.md

-### Website for capt waves listening
+### Website for the Arabic GAME listening
 - Built in setup.py
 - Built in requirements

 #### Goals
-The goal of this project is to present the right prununciation of the Arabic lists.
+The goal of this project is to present the right prununciation of some Arabic lists.

 ## Description